Quick Start Guide

 4. Add any additional data required

-Download from Sensor
+Download from Sensor (GRYFN Gobi Only)

 With GRYFN Gobi remote sensing systems, GNSS, LiDAR, and VNIR data can be downloaded directly from the sensor's internal storage.